takinwande1/automating-aws-with-python/README.md

-# automating-aws-with-python
+# automating AWS with Python

+Repository for the class *automating
-Automating AWS with Python course
+Automating AWS with Python*